FLEET MANAGEMENT POLICIES AND PROCEDURES

 - Location and assignment of vehicles.

-- Identification of individual employee assigned vehicle and/or Authorized Driver List for department.
+- Identification of individual employee assigned vehicle and/or Authorized Driver List

 - History of repairs and operating expense.

 E. Insurance: The University of Southern Mississippi is self-insured